MarketRasinova/english-for-designers/02-impression/index.md

 ## My favourite portfolio pieces

 My name is Markéta Rašínová and I am a graphic designer with passion for package design and brand identity.
-This presentation is about me and my journey of following my dream.
+These are my favourite portfolio pieces.

 ![Image1](img/Image1.png)
 **Alt text:** A luxurious and feminine package design for a lilac scented candle.